Ruzibaev007/terraform-aws-security/README.md

 # AWS Multi-Framework Compliance-as-Code Baseline

+> **Security & Disclosure Notice**
+> This repository is published for educational and professional portfolio purposes.
+> All configurations, screenshots, and identifiers are anonymized and **do not represent any active AWS account or production environment**.
+> Secrets, access keys, and real infrastructure data have been removed in accordance with responsible disclosure practices.

 > Infrastructure-as-Code for automated compliance across DORA, NIS2, ISO 27001, PCI DSS, NIST, and GCC CSF

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)